gowtham12004/FastAPi-postgresql/README.md

-# FastAPI Take-Home Assessment Studio
+# FastAPI Take-Home Assessment

 A professional workbench and documentation suite for the **AI-Powered Task Summarizer** backend assessment.
 This project demonstrates a production-ready approach to building a FastAPI service with PostgreSQL persistence and external AI integrations.

 ## 🚀 Project Overview

-The core objective of this service is to provide users with an intelligent task management system.
-Unlike traditional CRUD applications, this service leverages the **Gemini API** to automatically generate summaries and categories for every task created, ensuring data is enriched before persistence.
+Your task is to build a robust REST API service using FastAPI and PostgreSQL.
+The serviceshould act as a bridge between a local database and an external API (such as an LLM provider,GitHub, or a public data service), demonstrating your ability to handle complex data flows, strict validation, and testing.

 ## 🛠 Tech Stack